 There are also shows like For the First Time in Forever: A Frozen Sing-Along Celebration, Beauty and the Beast Live on Stage and Voyage of the Little Mermaid for all the princess lovers out there!
 If you have little fans of Anna and Elsa, Ariel, Belle, or Gaston, check them out.
 There is one scary scene in Beauty and the Beast, but it’s not too bad.
 No tears from any of my girls.

 The Frozen Sing-Along Celebration is a good chance for kids to see Anna and Elsa on stage.
 They don’t appear too long though, and you won’t get any pictures with characters.
-It’s a funny show with jokes and a chance for the audience to sing the songs from Frozen.
+It’s a funny show with current pop culture jokes and a chance for the audience to sing the songs from Frozen together.

 I’m torn over which park is better for toddlers – Epcot or Hollywood Studios.
 With all the construction at DHS, I may have to give it to Epcot, especially with the addition of Frozen Ever After.
 I was heartbroken when Maelstrom left, but I have to admit, I loved Frozen Ever After.
 Get yourself a FastPass!